Evidlo/passhole/MANUAL.rst

 move [-h] SRC_PATH DEST_PATH
     Move an entry/group to another path, where ``SRC_PATH`` and ``DEST_PATH`` are the full paths to the source and destination items.
 Providing two entry paths or two group paths will move and rename the group or entry.

-list [-h]
+list [-h] [--username]
     List entries/groups in the database.
+Use the ``--username`` option to show entry username in addition to title.

 grep [-h] [-i] [--field FIELD] PATTERN
     List entries which match a regex pattern, where ``PATTERN`` is an `XSLT style`_ regular expression.
 Use the ``--field FIELD`` option to limit search to a specific KeePass string field, where ``FIELD`` is one of ``title``, ``username``, ``password``, or ``url``.
 Use the ``-i`` option to enable case insensitive searching.